SCOUTS WA ADVENTURE CENTRES

 TERMS AND CONDITIONS

-It is the responsibility of each hiring group to ensure that all group members understand and follow the MAC rules and procedures.
+It is the responsibility of each hiring group to ensure that all group members understand and follow the Adventure Centre rules and procedures.

-Each group must have a competent leader (the “Group Leader”) in charge to liaise with MAC staff.
+Each group must have a competent leader (the “Group Leader”) in charge to liaise with Adventure Centre staff.
 The Group Leader is responsible for group members’ supervision at all times.
-The MAC staff may instruct, lead, demonstrate or assist in any activity but the Group Leader is deemed to be responsible for overall group supervision.
+The staff may instruct, lead, demonstrate or assist in any activity but the Group Leader is deemed to be responsible for overall group supervision and first aid requirements.

 TERMINATING THE OCCUPANCY

-MAC reserves the right to terminate the occupancy without notice for breach of the General Conditions for Hire or if in the reasonable opinion of MAC Management, damage may be caused to persons, MAC property or its environment.
+Scouts WA Adventure Centres reserves the right to terminate the occupancy without notice for breach of the General Conditions for Hire or if in the reasonable opinion of Management, damage may be caused to persons, Adventure Centre property or its environment.

-If the occupancy is terminated for these reasons MAC may at its discretion retain all moneys paid to it by the Group and all outstanding moneys owed by the Group to MAC shall be immediately due and payable unless MAC states otherwise.
-Camp staff are empowered to take action as may be deemed necessary for proper conduct at MAC.
-Termination of the occupancy by MAC will not prejudice any rights the Centre may have against the Group for damages or otherwise.
+If the occupancy is terminated for these reasons Scouts WA Adventure Centres may at its discretion retain all moneys paid to it by the Group and all outstanding moneys owed by the Group to the Adventure Centre shall be immediately due and payable unless Management states otherwise.
+Camp staff are empowered to act as may be deemed necessary for proper conduct at Scouts WA Adventure Centres.
+Termination of the occupancy by Management will not prejudice any rights the Centre may have against the Group for damages or otherwise.